jamonserrano/plumber-box/README.md

 # Plumber box
 [Plumber](https://jamonserrano.github.io/plumber-sass) extension to align boxes to the vertical grid.

-Use this mixin whenever you need to add margins and paddings to a container element without breaking the grid.
+Use this mixin whenever you need to add margins, paddings, and borders to a flexible container element without breaking the grid.

 ## Installation